abpio/abp-commercial-docs/en/studio/kubernetes.md

 ![create-new-profile](./images/kubernetes/create-new-profile.png)

 In the *Metadata* tab, you can provide additional information about the profile.
 We use this information in our commands such as *Build Docker Image(s)* and *Install Chart(s)*.
 For example, *dotnetEnvironment* is mandatory for the *Install Chart(s)* command to determine the environment variable.
 You can also add more metadata by clicking the *Add* button.
+It collects all metadata from root to child and overrides existing values by hierarchy.
+For example, if you define two identical metadata in the profile and a chart, it uses the chart metadata.
+You can add metadata to the kubernetes profile, chart root, main chart, and subcharts.

 ![create-new-profile-metadata](./images/kubernetes/create-new-profile-metadata.png)

 In the *Secrets* tab, you can provide secrets for the profile.
 We use this information in our commands such as *wireGuardPassword*.
+Similar to the *Metadata* tab, you can add more secrets by clicking the *Add* button.
+It collects all secrets from root to child and overrides existing values by hierarchy.

+You can add secrets to the *Global Secrets* by clicking *Tools* -> *Global Secrets* in the toolbar, *Solution Secrets* by clicking *Solution* -> *Manage Secrets* in *Solution Explorer* root context-menu, and *Kubernetes Profile* by *Add or Edit Profile* -> *Secrets tab* in *Kubernetes* panel.
+Due to security concerns, *Secrets* information is saved in the local file system, not in the solution file.
+Therefore, you can't share it with your team members by default.

 ![create-new-profile-secrets](./images/kubernetes/create-new-profile-secrets.png)

-> Due to security concerns, *Secrets* information is saved in the local file system, not in the solution file.
-Therefore, you can't share it with your team members by default.

-To create a new profile in the *Profile Info* tab *Name*, *Context*, and *Namespace* are mandatory.
-Additionally, you should provide *dotnetEnvironment* metadata information to use the Install Chart(s) command.
+To create a new profile in the *Profile Info* tab *Name*, *Context*, and *Namespace* are enough.
+However, you should provide *dotnetEnvironment* metadata information to use the Install Chart(s) command.
 Click the *Save* button to create a new profile.
 It adds the profile to the combobox.
 Similarly, you can edit or delete an existing profile.